 If you’ve ever taken out a loan — a student loan, a mortgage, or a car note, for example — you have either put up an asset as collateral, or you have not.

-That’s because every type of debt falls into one of two buckets: secured or unsecured.
+That’s because every type of debt falls into one of two categories: secured or unsecured.
 To help you figure out what’s best for your financial situation, we asked experts to weigh in on the details of secured and unsecured loans, as well as the most common questions surrounding them.

 A secured loan requires you to put up an asset as collateral in exchange for the loan.

 For example, auto loans, taken out to pay for a vehicle, often use the vehicle itself as collateral; if you stop making payments, you may have to forfeit that car.
 Other examples of secured loans include mortgages, home equity loans, and home equity lines of credit (HELOC), in which your home is collateral.
 Secured credit cards require you to put up an upfront deposit as collateral, which the credit card issuer can take to cover your bills if you don’t pay.
 Some personal or business loans are secured too, although they’re comparatively less common than unsecured personal and business loans.
 What collateral you put down depends on the loan provider.
 Some examples include your home furnishings (but not your house itself) or your car.

-Secured loans typically offer better rates, since the bank has some leverage in case of default.
+Secured loans typically offer better rates or easier qualification, since the bank has some leverage in case of default.